saltyorg/docs/docs/apps/nzbhydra2.md

 ## 4. API Key

 To find the NZBHydra2 API Key, go to "Config" --> "Main".
 This will be used later in [Sonarr](sonarr.md) and [Radarr](radarr.md).

+## 5. Next

+Are you setting Saltbox up for the first time?
+Continue to [Jackett](../../apps/jackett.md).